onnx/onnx/docs/IR.md

 There are two distinct ways to pass information to operators – inputs and attributes.
 The latter are used for values that are constants in the graph, while the former represent graph inputs or values computed elsewhere in the graph.
 This distinction may be highly relevant to achieving good performance for some implementations, while completely irrelevant to others.

+### Functions

+Functions are named sub-graphs and declared within the definition of an operator set.
+From the perspective of a node reference, the function and operator namespaces overlap.

+Function bodies are evaluated at the point where they are referenced by a node in an ONNX graph.
+The attributes, inputs, and outputs of functions are generally untyped at the point of declaration and bound to values when referenced in a graph node.
+Attributes of functions MUST be used only as attributes in nodes within the functoin, using the 'ref_attr_name' attribute property.
+Type constraints MAY be placed on values inside the function graph by adding records to a function's 'value_info' collection.

 ### Graphs

 A serialized graph is comprised of a set of metadata fields, a list of model parameters, and a list of computation nodes.